LiamJCates/Programming-Notes/C++/Syntax/Statements/Declarations/UserDefinedTypes/Classes/Methods/Destructor.md

 ## Destructor

 A destructor, like a constructor, is a special function.
 A constructor is invoked at object instantiation, and a destructor is automatically invoked when an object is destroyed.

+It is a special kind of method, which is invoked over object when they are destroyed.
+Destructors method are indicated by a “~” prepended to the name of the class.
+Destructors method is used to do the clean-up of the memory contained in the object.
+For the class that does not have Destructors C++ language provide default Destructors for it.

 An object’s destructor is its cleanup function.